efabless/cace/docs/source/reference_manual/datasheet_format.md

 	(e.g., "vss - 0.3").

 - `Vmax:	<number>|<expression>`
-	> The pin minimum voltage may be a value or may be referenced to another pin;  and may be referenced to another pin with an offset (e.g., "vdd + 0.3").
+	> The pin maximum voltage may be a value or may be referenced to another pin;  and may be referenced to another pin with an offset (e.g., "vdd + 0.3").